Bone health and cancer

-- A portion could be a matchbox-sized piece of hard cheese, 2 pilchards or sardines with bones, a glass of milk or a pot of yogurt.
+- A portion could be a matchbox-sized piece of hard cheese, 2 pilchards or sardines with bones, a glass of milk or a pot of yoghurt.

 - Look for foods with added calcium, such as orange juice and milk.

-- Choose milky drinks and make meals that include cheese and other calcium-rich foods.
+- Choose milky drinks and include cheese and other calcium-rich foods in your meals.

 - Calcium levels decrease as we age, so it may be necessary to increase your intake as you get older, or ask your doctor or dietitian about calcium supplements.